Sp_ace is streaming again and brought TimesnewRoman along for the ride! After playing for two hours, we can only state: man, this world sucks.

 After this untimely demise, we get to meet the Twin Gods.
 In their wisdom, they decided that even though everything about this society must suck, at least you get to experience dying three times before the fourth death is your true death, no taking-backsies.
 It was at this point we called it a day, leaving freshly-risen Fredward behind for now.
 Worry not, however!
 We will revisit this ghoulish existence in another stream.

-Sophie Paauw is currently studying Archaeology (BA) at Leiden University, working as an intern at VALUE, and writing a thesis on how we shape material, material(-ity) shapes the past and the past shapes us… and how D&D plays into that, chiefly.
-Amongst other things, Sophie is interested in the narrative aspect of archaeology, and fascinated by the way the past, present and future find each other in stories and legend (and games, be that classic TTRPGs like D&D or one of the many video games they stream over on the VALUE twitch channel)
+Sophie Paauw is currently studying Archaeology (BA) at Leiden University, working as an intern at VALUE, and recently wrote a thesis on how we shape material, material(-ity) shapes the past and the past shapes us… and how D&D plays into that, chiefly.
+Amongst other things, Sophie is interested in the narrative aspect of archaeology, and fascinated by the way the past, present and future find each other in stories and legend (and games, be that classic TTRPGs like D&D or one of the many video games they stream over on the VALUE twitch channel).

 Corine Gerritsen is doing a PhD in the Playful Timemachines project at Leiden University.
 She is occupied with distinguishing those elements that make up the past in video games.
 With a background in ancient history, it is unsurprising she plays too many games with ‘Rome’ in the title.
 She is terrible at platformer-games, but great at being (morally) terrible in Crusader Kings, she enjoys adventuring in Skyrim, Assassin’s Creed or The Whitcher, and loves building cute houses in games as Valheim or Enshrouded.
 When not playing with pixels, she enjoys going to book cafes, buy gothic novels and fantasy books, and test the absolute weight limit of her bookshelf.